JL907/Sett/README.md

 Sett is a melee based bruiser champion that focuses on dealing tons of damage and sustaining throughout fights.
 Use FaceBreaker to interrupt incoming damage and slam your opponents in the ground with The Show Stopper.
 He has no good mobility early on except the initial dash of The Show Stopper.
 Haymaker utilizes a unique resource called Grit.
 Grit is accumulated through taking damage.
 Haymaker gets a damage boost based on how much Grit you expend.
 The Show Stopper is scaled based on the primary target's max health.
 Slam a big opponnent to deal more damage around you.

 ## Latest Patch Notes `1.1.1`
-* Show Stopper now checks if there is stable ground before detonating.
+* Show Stopper now checks if sett is on stable ground before detonating.
+* Show Stopper detonates early if hits collision.
+* Facebreaker now pulls `all` enemies around sett.
+* Facebreaker now has an indicator.

 ## Discord
 https://discord.gg/aYuS9Wsxxx